ricko2001/Genealogy-scripts/README.md

 ### RM -SQL for creating useful groups
 As the name says, contains SQL that can be used by the GroupFromSQL utility.

+### RM -Maintenance SQL
+Consists of a Windows cmd script that runs a SQL file containing SQL updates that fix reoccurring problems in my database caused by user errors during data entry.
+The cmd script generates a report file which is then automatically displayed in NotePad++.

 ### RM -Switch source template
 A utility to switch the source template used by one or a set of sources.